-- component description: why to choose a particular design. - component role model: how to put the design into practice (programming language- independent). - component implementation: how to map a role model to a programming language.
+- component description: - why to choose a particular design. - component role model: how to put the design into practice (independent of a programming language). - component implementation: how to map a role model to a programming language.

 At the fourth level, instances of design components in specific software systems are described.
-Developers instantiate design components based on information in the description level, choose a role model that best fits their needs, and pick a concrete implementation for their specific platform, thus resulting in an instantiation.
+Typically, developers will instantiate design components based on information in the description level, choose a role model that fits their needs, and pick a concrete implementation for their specific platform, thus resulting in an instantiation.